midleo/midleo-mqscout/README.md

 ## Overview

 MQScout provides a desktop UI for browsing and working with IBM MQ queue managers.

-The open-source repository contains the Electron/Angular desktop application only.
+This repository contains the open-source Electron/Angular desktop application only.
 The application expects separate Java runtime components to be present on the user’s machine.
-These Java components are **not included** in this repository and are **not bundled** in the installer.
+Those Java components are **not included** in this repository and are **not bundled** in MQScout installers.

 ## Prerequisites

+### For running MQScout

+* Java 21+ runtime on `PATH`
+* MQScout runtime files in `~/.midleo/`
+* Access to an IBM MQ environment
+* IBM MQ client software obtained under your organization’s applicable IBM license terms

+### For development

 * Node.js 22+
 * Java 21+ runtime on `PATH`
-* MQScout Java runtime files in `~/.midleo/`
+* MQScout runtime files in `~/.midleo/`
-* Access to an IBM MQ environment and any IBM MQ client software required by your organization’s IBM license terms

 ## Required runtime files

-MQScout requires external Java artifacts that are not part of this open-source repository.
+MQScout requires external Java runtime artifacts that are not part of this open-source repository.

 Place the files under `~/.midleo/`: